People

 Helen Liu – Undergraduate Honors Student

-Helen is a third-year undergraduate student at the University of Washington, pursuing a B.S. in Computer Science and a B.A. in Linguistics.
+Helen is a fourth-year undergraduate student at the University of Washington, pursuing a B.S. in Computer Science and a B.A. in Linguistics.
 Currently, she is excited to explore speech processing and child language development alongside the LEAP team in their research.
 In the future, she hopes to pursue research and work to innovate speech and communication technologies.

 Britney Pham – Undergraduate Honors Student